TheFermani71/secure-workflow-verification/README.md

 DIV
 END

-The parser converts textual API names into numeric identifiers.
+The TraceParser module converts API names into numeric identifiers.

-Mapping used:
+Mapping used by the system:

 INIT   → 1
 ASSIGN → 2
 ADD    → 3
 DIV    → 4
-Verifier

-The verifier checks that every transition in the trace exists in the workflow graph.

-Algorithm:

-for each transition (a,b) in trace

-    check if edge (a,b) exists in graph

-If any transition is invalid, the trace is rejected.

-Testing

-The verifier includes a test program:

-TestVerifier.java
+Resulting execution trace:

+[1,2,3,4]

+This format is used by the verifier.

+Example Test
-Valid Trace Example
+Valid trace

-Trace file:

 TRACE
 INIT
 ASSIGN